 We provide plate-based assay services, screening resources, expertise, automation along with both siRNA and small-molecule compound libraries suitable for cell-based and biochemical assays.
 Experienced personnel work in partnership with researchers to develop and/or automate assay procedures for just a few plates through full-scale HTS.

 The High-Throughput Screening Center is a Core facility within the Center for Drug Discovery and is housed within the Department of Biochemistry and Molecular Biophysics.
 This resource is available to the entire Washington University community as well as other academic institutions and private industry.

 - Scientific Director: Maxene Ilagan – email@example.com – 314-362-4445

 - Assay development, miniaturization and automation

 - Optimized plate scheduling and automated tracking

-- Small-molecular libraries ranging from 190 up to 100,000 compounds representing known drugs and diverse chemistry
+- Small-molecular libraries ranging from 190 up to 100,000 compounds, representing known bioactives, FDA-approved drugs and diverse chemistry

 - siRNA collections including human phosphatase, kinase, druggable genome, whole genome and custom libraries

 - Capabilities in conjunction with screening: cell culture, incubation and screening data analysis

 - Liquid handling